lohumiaditi/gm-agent/README.md

 - This uses your **personal WhatsApp number** to send messages, not WhatsApp Business
 - The session is saved so you only scan QR once
 - If WhatsApp logs out your linked device, just re-run locally and re-scan
-- Gemini free tier gives you 1,500 requests/day — more than enough for 2 messages/day
+- Groq free tier is extremely generous — more than enough for 2 messages a day
+- `llama-3.3-70b-versatile` is one of the best open source models available and it's completely free on Groq

 ---